DStorck/squash/git-squash.md

 * 4e5891a 2017-03-13 | first commit (origin/master) [Deirdre Storck]
 ```
 You have re-written history.
 WARNING!
 Do not attempt to squash commits that are shared.
 This will anger the gods.

+If you are attempting to push this up to a remote repo on GitHub, you will need to run 'git push -f' to overwrite the remote history.